norihiro/obs-color-monitor/doc/falsecolor.md

 ### Source
 (Not available for False Color Filter.)

-Selects one of Program, Preview, Scene, or Source.
+Selects one of Program, Main view, Preview, Scene, or Source.
 The default is Program.

 ### Color space